 Which vendors are market leaders in terms of shipments and revenue for different equipment types across the period 1Q 2020 to 3Q 2023?

 Shipment and revenue projections for different types of Wi-Fi equipment, spanning wireless routers, residential gateways, consumer pure APs, Wi-Fi mesh, Wi-Fi extender/repeaters, and both enterprise independent and dependent APs.

 Data on the Wi-Fi protocol cycles for all major standards, including Wi-Fi 5, Wi-Fi 6, Wi-Fi 6E, Wi-Fi 7, and Wi-Fi 8.

 Regional granularity is provided with forecasts broken down into the North American, European, Asia-Pacific, and Rest of World (ROW) markets.

 An overview of total number of standard power 6 GHz deployments, and shipments by enterprise vertical.

 Foresight into the shifting number of 802.11 radios within APs for both the residential and enterprise markets.

 Granular insights into the fixed broadband CPE market, including DSL, cable, and ONT CPE.

-Detailed annual figures for all market-leading vendors for shipments and revenue by device type, supported Wi-Fi protocol, and destination market across the period from 2014 to 2021.
+Detailed annual figures for all market-leading vendors for shipments and revenue by device type, supported Wi-Fi protocol, and destination market across the period 1Q 2020 to 3Q 2023.

 Who Should Read This?